BOLTZZ/R/R Fundamentals/Data Science.md

 abline(0,1)
 ```
 * Sometimes normal distribution doesn't fit the data so we can't give a 2 number summary of the mean/median ± standard deviation using a QQ plot or a smooth density plot.
 So we can give a 5 number summary (max., min., L.Q., U.Q., and median) using a boxplot.
 Or, we can just use a histogram.
+* Using explatory data analysis (plots/graphs) we can find errors by finding unusual outliers.